Children in blended families and stepfamilies: how they feel

 - feel sad, angry or jealous that they have to share you with your new partner

 - feel jealous of your partner’s children

 - blame you for being the one who broke up the original family

-Here are some strategies that can help you and your child handle feelings and start adjusting to life in a blended family.
+Here are some ideas that can help you and your child handle feelings and start adjusting to life in a blended family or stepfamily.

 Talking with your child

 You can give your child the chance to express their feelings by using questions to start conversations.
 Try these ideas: